nrb5089/mlcomm/README.md

 ## Package description

 Package providing algorithms to test machine learnig algorithms in the context of wireless communications.
-Current focus is mostly on Multi-Armed Bandit type algorithms.
+Focuses primarily on Multi-Armed Bandit type algorithms for mmWave beamforming initial alignment and tracking.
+We include comparison algorithms as well.

-The package offers the following submodules targetted at Uniform Linear Array (ULA) beamforming channels.
+The package offers the following submodules targeted at Uniform Linear Array (ULA) beamforming channels.

 - mlcomm/codebooks
     - Binary Hierarchical Beamforming Codebook